Hou-dev/simple-eap-proxy/README.md

 - Scroll down until you see system, then delete everything above it **Reminder: Do not delete your system code it is where you password is stored**
 - Copy everything but the system code from my config.boot.sample and paste it above your system code.
 It should look like the sample but with your uniquie system code.
-- Find the MAC adress from pasted code and replace it with your ATT Modem MAC address
+- Find "mac" under interfaces from pasted code and replace it with your ATT Modem MAC address

 ![Annotation 2020-06-04 175605](https://user-images.githubusercontent.com/59487209/83818322-b45f5400-a68c-11ea-9b39-72c3eee1b836.png)